20tab/mpg123-python/README.md

 ## Quick intro

-this is a simple mp3 player (libout123 is part of the mpg123 distribution)
+this is a simple mp3 player using the first available sound device as the output (libout123 is part of the mpg123 distribution)

 ```python
 from mpg123 import Mpg123, Out123